superhero1/ffritz/README.txt

 - Add ssh as symlink to dbclient
 - Add /.ssh as symlink to /var/tmp/root-ssh, and link this to nvram at startup
-- Repack telnet-1.tar with busybox
+- Repack telnet-1.tar with busybox (same for release image)

 release 5
 ---------